npm/policies/open-source-terms.md

 ## Acceptable Content

-Administrators at npm reserve the right to delete content hosted on the npm Services that is deemed unacceptable.
+Administrators at npm reserve the right to delete content hosted on the npm Services that they deem unacceptable.
 Unacceptable content can take the form of a package, a README file, a user or organization name, or any other content submitted to the npm Services.
 Content that is unacceptable includes but is not limited to: